Welcome:

 • Weight gain

-• In some ways these changes might upend who you knew yourself to be.
-In other ways it presents a beautiful opportunity to redefine who you are today and how you want to show up for yourself and others.
-It presents the chance to be intentional in your pursuit of knowledge in this understudied, yet vitally important phase of life.
-In doing so, you learn, grow, evolve even… AND MPower yourself to advocate for both your needs and your wants.
+But here's what's remarkable about this phase: while these changes might challenge everything you thought you knew about yourself, they also present a beautiful opportunity to redefine who you are today and how you want to show up in the world.
+This transition invites you to be intentional in your pursuit of knowledge about this understudied yet vitally important phase of life.

 References: